Alistair Griffin: Albion

 In April 2006, Griffin announced that he would shortly be forming a new band, and that he would no longer be pursuing a solo career, but rather be concentrating on working and writing with his new band, that he called Albion.
 For some time, he performed solo only at charity events and small local venues.

 The initial lineup proved unsuccessful, with James and Tom Martin leaving a few months later to form another indie band, The Station Club.
-At the end of 2006, Griffin (guitar and vocals) and Walter Laybourne (drums), were joined by Paul Banks (ex Shed Seven) (guitars and keyboard) and Paul 'Foda' Fothergill (bass).
+At the end of 2006, Griffin (guitar and vocals) and Walter Laybourne (drums), were joined by Paul Banks (Shed Seven) (guitars and keyboard) and Paul 'Foda' Fothergill (bass).

 At the beginning of 2007, Griffin set up his own recording studio called Oakwood near York.
 Despite writing and recording many songs together and releasing several free download tracks, Albion split up abruptly in August 2007 for reasons which were not made public.
 When interviewed, Griffin commented "Things weren’t working out the way we anticipated and it seemed the right time to call it a day".